erajakhtar/shared/CrowdPoint_crwdtoken_2022.md

 referenced papers, books, and distributed cooperative systems engineering experts.

-Vogons were designed from the ground up with the discipline and experience from such endeavors.
+Vogon was designed from the ground up with the discipline and experience from such endeavors.
 The design allows it to work at an ad scale and potentially supplant or replace traditional public key infrastructure (PKI) such as digital certificates.
 The vision is even